Kramer Robertson: Atlanta Braves

 On June 5, Robertson was claimed off of waivers by the Atlanta Braves.
 He was then optioned to the Triple-A Gwinnett Stripers.

 New York Mets

 The New York Mets claimed Robertson off of waivers from the Braves on June 27, 2022.
 Robertson was designated for assignment by the Mets on August 3.

 St. Louis Cardinals (second stint)

 On August 5, 2022, the St. Louis Cardinals claimed Robertson off of waivers from the Mets.
-He was outrighted off the roster on November 1, 2022.
+He was removed from the 40-man roster and sent outright to the Triple–A Memphis Redbirds on November 1.

+Robertson spent the 2023 season with Triple–A Memphis, playing in 121 games and hitting .205/.356/.262 with three home runs, 37 RBI, and 23 stolen bases.
+On October 13, 2023, Robertson was released by the Cardinals organization.

+Post-playing career

+In January 2025, Robertson joined Louisiana State University as the school's athletics performance analyst.

 Personal life

-Robertson has an older sister, Makenzie, who played college basketball at Baylor.
+Robertson’s mother is Kim Mulkey, current head coach of the LSU women’s basketball team.
+He has an older sister, Makenzie, who played college basketball at Baylor.